Mega-Maniacs: Feud with Randy Savage (1989)

-1993
+Feud with Money Inc. (1993)

-In 1990, Brutus Beefcake suffered a devastating face injury during a parasailing accident that forced him to temporarily retire from in-ring competition.
+In July 1990, Brutus Beefcake suffered a devastating face injury during a parasailing accident that forced him to temporarily retire from in-ring competition.
 After an aborted comeback attempt in late 1991/early 1992, Brutus Beefcake finally felt he was ready to get back inside the squared circle in 1993.

 On February 1, 1993 (shown on Television February 15), Brutus Beefcake faced off against "The Million Dollar Man" Ted DiBiase with his Money Inc. partner I.R.S. and manager Jimmy Hart at ringside.
 I.R.S. interfered in the match with Money, Inc. double teaming Beefcake, even going so far as to hitting him in his surgically reconstructed face with a metal briefcase.
 The actions of Money Inc. were so horrible, that even longtime heel manager Jimmy Hart took objection to it and tried to protect Beefcake from further harm.

 At this point in time, Hulk Hogan was not active in the WWF, having gone into semi-retirement a year earlier, but the attack on his lifelong friend brought Hogan back to the WWF.
 With newly turned babyface manager Jimmy Hart at their side, Hulk Hogan and Brutus Beefcake joined forces, swore vengeance on Money, Inc. and then officially named themselves "The Mega-Maniacs."

 Due to the attack by Money, Inc, Beefcake took to wearing a red and yellow protective facemask when competing in the ring and Brutus's entire outfit changed to red and yellow as a show of unity with Hulk Hogan.

 Leading up to WrestleMania IX, the Mega-Maniacs took on the Beverly Brothers during house shows to get ready for their shot at the WWF Tag Team Championship at WrestleMania.
 The Mega-Maniacs were not successful in their challenge as they lost to Money Inc. via disqualification when Hogan attacked the champions with Beefcake's steel face plate.
 Later in the night, Hogan would win the WWF Championship in an impromptu match against Yokozuna, when Yokozuna challenged Hogan to a match immediately after winning the title from Bret Hart the same night.

 The Mega-Maniacs took on Money, Inc. several times during the months of April and May on the house show circuit with the World Champion not defending his title once.
 Hogan eventually lost the title to Yokozuna at June's King of the Ring pay-per-view, and both he and Beefcake left the WWF soon after.